canvas-ai/canvas-electron/README.md

         /..
 ```
 Every path in this tree represents a context url
 ``universe://home/ournewhouse/heating``
 ``universe://billing/llca/contracts``

 Every context *url part* represents a layer.
 Layers are of 4(5) types:

 - **Workspace**: Exportable, shareable collection of layers and data sources.
 By default, this is your "universe".

 - **Canvas**: A multi-context layer that links to feature and filter bitmaps and (optionally) stores Canvas UI layout and UI applet data.
-A good example would be ``universe://project_a/sec_cmpl/customer_c/dash``, which, besides inherently filtering the customer_c data could also link to
+A good example would be ``universe://project_a/sec_cmpl/customer_a/dash``, which, besides inherently filtering the customer_a data could also link to
   - data/abstraction/tab OR data/abstraction/email OR data/abstraction/file OR data/abstraction/todo AND
   - filter/email/from/itsec-guy1@customer_a OR
   - filter/email/from/itsec@customer_a OR